enoch85/ovms-home-assistant/README.md

 | `metrics list` | List available metrics | `v.b.soc` |
 | `feature` | Toggle features | `vehicle` |
 | `notify raise` | Trigger notification | `alert.charge.stopped` |

-Commands are rate limited to 5 per minute by default to prevent overwhelming the vehicle.
-The integration implements exponential backoff for reconnection attempts when connectivity is lost.

 ---